RetroPie/RetroPie-Docs/docs/First-Installation.md

  * Wifi Dongle or Ethernet Cable (Wifi Dongle is more convenient- see compatible list [**here**)](http://elinux.org/RPi_USB_Wi-Fi_Adapters)
  * 5V 2A Micro USB Power Supply
  * USB Keyboard and Mouse (to get things set up or you can use SSH)
- * USB Game Controller of your choice (or you can get the [Control Block](http://blog.petrockblock.com/2014/12/29/controlblock-power-switch-and-io-for-the-raspberry-pi/) to use original controllers)
+ * USB Game Controller of your choice (or you can get the [Control Block](http://blog.petrockblock.com/2014/12/29/controlblock-power-switch-and-io-for-the-raspberry-pi/) to use original SNES controllers)

 ## Installation